Up Up Home Home

 <fullscreen>

 Set to 1 to make BoxStar take over the whole screen, 0 to use a window (driver permitting).
-This option is passed on to video players.
+Prior to version 0.6.0 this option was passed on to video players, now you need to add it explicitly to their options.

 <margins>